Beyond the 10 Commandments

-In this Sunday’s first reading Moses links goodness with obedience to the Law, commanding people to “observe the commandments of the Lord.”
+In Sunday’s first reading Moses links goodness with obedience to the Law, commanding people to “observe the commandments of the Lord.”
 In the Gospel, followers of Moses, the Pharisees, question the goodness of Jesus and disciples since they disobey the Law, “Why do you not keep the tradition of the elders?”

 Prayer: Beautiful Spirit, may we always be a witness to constant awe, mystery, surprise.